-• Before using this product, be sure to read all the precautions in this manual for proper use.
-The Company is not liable for any defects and damages, unless legal liability is recognized, in regards to failures, incurred by use of this product that occur through incorrect use or during use by yourself or a third party.
+• Before using the product, be sure to read all the precautions in this manual.
+The Company is not liable for any defects and damages incurred by the use of this product that occur through incorrect use by yourself or a third party, unless legal liability is recognized in regard to failures.